gherson/Exemplar/LOG.md

 * Single-example solving, supporting IF and FOR, publicly accessible at <http://repl.it/@gherson/Exemplar>, 2019-04-18

 # Log of work
+* 2019-10-16 Began committing planned code changes that allow generate_code() to systematically distinguish new and corroborate old info from the user examples as they're turned into Python code.
+Prior 4 days: 6+4+11+11.5= 32.5h
+* 2019-10-07 Continuing.
+8h
+* 2019-10-06 More planning, then began changes to generate_code().
+8h.
+* 2019-10-05 Planning how to make generate_code() systematic rather than ad hoc.
+5h
 * 2019-09-30 Continued work on how to recognize if/else situations (and by extension, solving leap_year.exem).
 Best bet: consecutive IFs originating from different examples will be considered to be representing an if/else.
 10h
 * 2019-09-22 Good progress in getting leap_year.exem correctly interpreted again now that examples are not simply input, assertions, and output, in that order.
-Created Boolean function open_loop(code), enabled a bool datatype interpretation of example data, and the generated function now both prints and returns last output where that appears desirable.
+Created Boolean function is_loop_open(code), enabled a bool datatype interpretation of example data, and the generated function now both prints and returns last output where that appears desirable.
 9h
 * 2019-09-18 Rewrote much of formal_args() for concision and correctness. leap_years.exem not yet (re) solved but TestLeapYear.py is at last being created.
 4h